YoeriGod/Portfolio/README.md

 # Portfolio
-Public portfolio for coding endeavors.
+Public portfolio for coding endeavors by Yoeri Godfried.